 Many states require dietitians and nutritionists to be licensed in order to practice.
 Other states require only state registration or certification to use certain titles, and a few states have no regulations for this occupation.

-The requirements for state licensure and state certification vary by state, but most include having a bachelor’s degree in food and nutrition or a related area, completing supervised practice, and passing an exam.
+The requirements for state licensure and state certification vary by state, but most include having a bachelor’s or an advanced degree in food and nutrition or a related area, completing supervised practice, and passing an exam.

-Many dietitians choose to earn the Registered Dietitian Nutritionist (RDN) credential.
-Although the RDN is not always required, the qualifications are often the same as those necessary for becoming a licensed dietitian in states that require a license.
-Many employers prefer or require the RDN, which is administered by the Commission on Dietetic Registration, the credentialing agency for the Academy of Nutrition and Dietetics.
+Employers may prefer to hire candidates who have a professional credential, such as the Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN) designation.
+Although the RD/RDN is not always required, the qualifications are often the same as those necessary for becoming a licensed dietitian in states that require a license.
+Both the RD and the RDN designations are administered by the Commission on Dietetic Registration, the credentialing agency for the Academy of Nutrition and Dietetics.

 Nutritionists may earn the Certified Nutrition Specialist (CNS) credential to show an advanced level of knowledge.
-The CNS credential or exam is accepted in several states for licensure purposes.
-To qualify for the credential, applicants must have a master’s or doctoral degree, complete 1,000 hours of supervised experience, and pass an exam.
+Many states accept the CNS credential or exam for licensure purposes.
+To qualify for the credential, applicants must have a master’s or doctoral degree, complete supervised experience, and pass an exam.
 The credential is administered by the Board for Certification of Nutrition Specialists.
-To maintain the CNS credential, nutritionists must complete 75 continuing education credits every 5 years.
+To maintain the CNS credential, nutritionists must complete continuing education credits within a designated number of years.

-Dietitians and nutritionists may seek additional certifications in an area of specialty.
-The Commission on Dietetic Registration offers several specialty certifications in topics such as oncology nutrition, pediatric nutrition, renal nutrition, and sports dietetics, among others.
+Dietitians and nutritionists may seek additional certifications in an area of specialty, such as diabetes education, oncology nutrition, or sports dietetics.

 Analytical skills.
-Dietitians and nutritionists must keep up to date with the latest food and nutrition research.
-They should interpret scientific studies and translate nutrition science into practical eating advice.
+Dietitians and nutritionists must keep up with food and nutrition research.
+They should be able to interpret scientific studies and translate nutrition science into practical guidance.

 Compassion.
 Dietitians and nutritionists must be caring and empathetic when helping clients address health and dietary issues and any related emotions.

 Listening skills.
 Dietitians and nutritionists must listen carefully to understand clients’ goals and concerns.
-They may work with other healthcare workers as part of a team to improve the health of a patient, and they need to listen to team members when constructing eating plans.
+They may work with other healthcare workers as part of a team to improve the health of a client, and they need to listen to team members when creating nutrition plans.

 Problem-solving skills.
-Dietitians and nutritionists must evaluate the health status of patients and determine the most appropriate food choices for a client to improve his or her overall health or manage a disease.
+Dietitians and nutritionists must evaluate the health status of clients and determine appropriate food choices to improve overall health or manage disease.

 Speaking skills.
-Dietitians and nutritionists must explain complicated topics in a way that people with less technical knowledge can understand.
-They must clearly explain eating plans to clients and to other healthcare professionals involved in a patient’s care.
+Dietitians and nutritionists must explain complicated topics in a way that people can understand.
+They must clearly explain eating plans to clients and to other healthcare workers involved in a patient’s care.